Pokémon X and Y: Gameplay

 Pokémon X and Y are role-playing video games with adventure elements, presented in a third-person, overhead perspective.
 They are also the first Pokémon games to include 3D functions compatible with the consoles in the Nintendo 3DS family.
-The player controls a young trainer who goes on a quest to catch and train creatures known as Pokémon and win battles against other trainers.
+The player controls a young Pokémon Trainer who goes on a quest to catch and train creatures known as Pokémon and win battles against other Trainers.
 By defeating opposing Pokémon in turn-based battles, the player's Pokémon gain experience, allowing them to level up and increase their battle statistics, learn new moves, and in some cases, evolve into more powerful Pokémon.
 Alternatively, players can capture wild Pokémon found during random encounters by weakening them in battle and catching them with Poké Balls to be added to the player's party.
 Players are also able to battle and trade Pokémon with other human players using the Nintendo 3DS's internet features, which were enhanced in the sixth generation games.
 Like with previous games in the series, certain Pokémon are only obtainable in either X or Y, keeping players encouraged to trade with others in order to obtain all Pokémon.